dancer1325/vuejs-docs-v3/src/guide/quick-start.md

 You can also add entries for other dependencies to the import map - but make sure they point to the ES modules version of the library you intend to use.

 :::tip Import Maps Browser Support
-Import Maps is a relatively new browser feature.
-Make sure to use a browser within its [support range](https://caniuse.com/import-maps).
-In particular, it is only supported in Safari 16.4+.
+Import Maps is a relatively new browser feature
+* Make sure to use a browser within its [support range](https://caniuse.com/import-maps)
+* In particular, it is only supported in Safari 16.4+.
 :::

 :::warning Notes on Production Use